-Metadata is not always talked about by musicians but it is VERY important and further, important that musicians understand why it should be entered correctly prior to distribution and why it matters to keep it organized.
+Metadata is not always talked about by musicians but it’s definitely very important to know about.
+It’s critical that musicians understand why it should be entered correctly prior to distribution and why it matters to keep it organized.

-Metadata is defined as: “a set of data that describes and gives information about other data.”
+More specifically, Metadata is a set of data that describes and gives more information about other data.

-In terms of Symphonic, whenever you upload and register an album with us, it is considered the information that you input.
+In terms of Symphonic, whenever you upload and register an album with us, “Metadata” is all the information that you input.

 Core Metadata consists of:

-Now that you know what metadata is, let’s talk about why it is important.
-Our good friends over at SOUNDSTR put this together and we thought it was a great and simple understanding of 5 reasons.
+Now that you know what metadata is, let’s talk about why it’s important.
+Our good friends over at SOUNDSTR put this together and we thought it was a great and simple understanding of 5 reasons:

 Releasing music without accurate metadata is like writing a book report and not signing your name.
 You could’ve written the best essay the teacher has ever seen, but since your name isn’t on it, you don’t get credit.
 Without accurate metadata, you don’t just miss out on royalties, sales, play counts and more.
 You also miss out on credit for your hard work.
 You can’t track your growth as an artist, which can be essential to an artist’s success.

 Think about the effort you put into marketing, touring and social growth.
 This work focuses on increasing your visibility, including streams and sale counts.
 These numbers are especially important to record labels and sponsors seeking new talent.
 A lack of metadata surrounding your music could prevent the summing of these numbers.
 This may even hinder your chances with some professionals, at least in the earlier stages in your career.

 Imagine missing out on an opportunity just because a similar artist had slightly more sales…

 It’s amazing how much the impact a small set of data can have.